containeroo/agent-forge-operator/README.md

 remaining demand in status.
 The AgentMachine controller creates a `VsphereAgent` for each waiting AgentMachine; each `VsphereAgent` then creates a vSphere VM that boots the active InfraEnv ISO.
-The controller records the vSphere BIOS UUID, instance UUID, and primary MAC address immediately after VM creation.
+The controller records the vSphere BIOS UUID and primary MAC address immediately after VM creation.
 When the Agent appears, it is matched to the owned VM by BIOS UUID or MAC before any hostname fallback.
-The controller then applies the configured labels, role, approval, and VM-name hostname so the Agent CAPI provider can bind it to a Machine.
+The pool controller then applies the configured labels, role, approval, and VM-name hostname so the Agent CAPI provider can bind it to a Machine.

 Existing clusters are adopted through Agents.
 If a matching Agent already exists, the controller records it in `status.ownedVMs` using the Agent hostname,